p3palazzo/research_template/README.md

   styles](https://github.com/citation-style-language/styles) installed
   as a submodule in `spec/` for managing citations; styles than come
-- A `.gitignore` file for LaTeX and Jekyll (the latter being used for GitHub pages) as well as providing an ignored folder where I store generated PDFs and Word files;
+- A `.gitignore` file for LaTeX and Jekyll (the latter being used for GitHub pages) using GitHub's [gitignore templates](https://github.com/github/gitignore) as well as providing an `_output` folder where I store generated PDFs and Word files;
 - GitHub pages set up to use `docs/` on the Master branch;
 - [Reveal.js](https://revealjs.com/) installed as a submodule in `docs/` for creating web-based slide presentations;